 You might benefit from certain therapies, including:

-- Physical therapy to help your coordination and enhance your mobility
+- Physical therapy to help with coordination and enhance mobility.

-- Occupational therapy to help you with daily living tasks, such as feeding yourself
+- Occupational therapy to help with daily living tasks, such as feeding yourself.

 Coping and support

 Living with ataxia or having a child with the condition can be challenging.
 For some people, having ataxia may lead to depression and anxiety.
 Talking with a counselor or therapist might help.
 Joining a support group for ataxia or for a condition causing ataxia may provide information and encouragement.